 To receive PDAB and PDAAC updates directly in your inbox, click the button below.
 To subscribe, you will need to enter your email and then choose Updates From Divisions > Division of Insurance > Division of Insurance Prescription Drug Affordability Board.

-- Collect and evaluate data on prescription drug costs to identify drugs that may be subject to an affordability review.
+- Collect and evaluate data to identify drugs that may be subject to an affordability review;

-- If a drug is found to be unaffordable, the Board may set an upper payment limit.
+- If a drug is found to be unaffordable, the Board may set an upper payment limit; and

 - Make policy recommendations to the General Assembly.

 The Governor appointed the following Prescription Drug Affordability Board Members on September 27, 2021: